When and how to publish a PDF and other files on GOV.WALES.

 - web pages linking to related guidance on another web page gives users a better user journey

 - web pages are easier to use on mobile devices

 When to publish a PDF or other file

-- technical detailed documents unlikely to change, such as legislation
+- detailed technical documents unlikely to change

 If a PDF or other file is published on GOV.WALES, the decision must be based on these and supported by evidence from user research.
 This makes sure our content is user-focused.

 If there is a valid user need to publish a file you must ensure it meets accessibility standards for online documents.